otavioschwanck/mood-nvim/README.md

 # How to learn the keybindings of this configuration?

 Just press `SPC h h` to open the handbook inside vim.

-## Tmux + Alacritty

-I Really recommend you to learn tmux / tmuxinator.
-Check the handbook inside the neovim.